javigomez/neno/index.md

 layout: index
 ---
 ### Welcome to the Neno Documentation

 ```
-:exclamation: The documentation is not ready yet.
+The documentation is not ready yet.
 Please be patient!
 ```

 ## Contents